On the representation of finite distributive lattices: Notation and Background

+In \cite{Bi}, Birkhoff showed that $L \iso \cD(\JI{L})$ where $\cD(P)$, for a poset $P$ is the family of downsets of $P$ ordered by inclusion.
+Specifically, he showed the following.

-Further one can show that $P \iso J_{\cD(P)}$ by observing that a downset in $\cD(P)$ is join-irreducible if and only if it has a unique maximal element.
+\begin{theorem} \cite{Bi} The map $\IM: x \mapsto \id x \cap \JI{L}$ is an isomorphism of $L$ to $\cD(\JI{L})$.
+Its inverse is $S \mapsto \bigvee_L S$. \end{theorem} One can easily show that $P \iso \JI{\cD(P)}$ by observing that a downset in $\cD(P)$ is join-irreducible if and only if it has a unique maximal element.
 Thus Theorem \ref{thm:birkEmb} gives the following, which completes a one-to-one correspondence between finite posets and finite distributive lattices. \begin{corollary} If $\cD(P) \iso \cD(P')$ then $P \iso P'$. \end{corollary}